coderamen666/srd-v3.5-md/divine/divine-minions.md

 petrifaction, or polymorphing.
 These immunities are applied similarly to all petitioners of a particular plane or deity.

-*Resistances:*Depending on the nature of the petitioner's plane, the petitioner gains resistance 20 against two of the following effects: acid, cold, electricity, or fire.
+*Resistances:*Depending on the nature of the petitioner’s plane, the petitioner gains resistance 20 against two of the following effects: acid, cold, electricity, or fire.